kyteidev/Flux-Editor/README.md

 ## Known Issues <a name="known-issues"></a>

 - Caret height is not correct on the first line in the editor (probably webview issue)
+- Terminal will reset when closing all tabs or opening first tab

 ## Contributing <a name="contributing"></a>